Wipeout (ride): History

 Carl Sedlmayr of Royal American Shows discovered the Trabant (German for satellite) in Germany.
 He purchased the manufacturing rights from the young German man who invented it, and approached Harold Chance of Chance Industries to build the ride.
 Chance saw the potential in the ride, made it flashier by adding lights and colorful panels, and mounted it on a trailer so it would be portable.

-The first ride was sold in 1963 and it became very popular with traveling showmen.
+The first ride was sold in 1963 and it became very popular with traveling shows.
 Chance eventually started producing a permanent model that was not mounted to a trailer.
 The ride was also available in a number of different themes such as Mexican Sombrero, Wagon Wheel, and Roulette Wheel.
 Chance sold 254 Trabant rides between 1963 and 1990.
-In 1991 Chance introduced the Wipeout, an updated version of the Trabant that has seating that faces in both directions and has the ability to spin faster than a Trabant.
+In 1991, Chance introduced the Wipeout, an updated version of the Trabant that has seating that faces in both directions and is capable of spinning faster than a Trabant.

 Ride cycle

 During the duration of the ride, the ride changes speeds.
 When the ride is fluctuating in its wavelike manner, the person will feel like the ride is not going that fast.
 However, when the ride is almost over, the person will feel forces on their body, and get pushed toward the outside of the cars.
 This happens when the ride starts lowering to the ground in a non-wavelike manner.
-When the ride moves in this way, it acts like a Himalaya / Musik Express ride.

-Both the Trabant and Wipeout move forwards and backwards.
+Both the Trabant and Wipeout move forward and backward.
 Because the forces experienced on the ride can cause a rider to move sideways and potentially slip under the lap bar if riding alone, riders must be seated in pairs (sharing a lap bar).
 Most parks and carnivals require that riders be a minimum of 42 inches [107 cm] tall with an adult, and 48 inches [123 cm] tall without an adult.

 The Wipeout can accommodate up to 40 people.
 Seating consists of 10 groups of four seats each.
 Each group seats a pair of riders on the left and another pair on the right.

-Other names of the Wipeout/Trabant are: the Mexican Hat, Hully Gully, Sombrero, Wagon Wheel, Casino, Razzle Dazzle and Super Satellite.